-In line with the Best Practices Guide introduced by the SGX-ST, the Company issues circulars to its directors, officers and employees of the Group in emphasising that they must not deal in the listed securities of the Group in the period of one month before the release of the half-yearly and full-year financial results, if they are in possession of any unpublished material price-sensitive information.
+In compliance with the above-mentioned Rule, Directors, officers and employees of the Group have been advised not to trade in the listed securities of the Company when in possession of unpublished price-sensitive information or on short-term considerations.
+Directors, officers and employees are also not to trade in the Company's securities during the period commencing one month before the announcement of the Company's half year and full year financial results and ending on the day of the announcement of the relevant results.
 All directors, officers and managers are also required to file with the Company regular reports on all their dealings in the listed securities of the Group during the financial year.